gongpengjun/GPJDataDrivenTableView/README.md

 - GPJTableViewCell: subclass of UITableViewCell, implement cell UI
 - GPJTableViewData: subclass of NSObject, implement `-cellHeight` method to specify cell height.

-The code base is only about two hundreds, go ahead to have a look.
+The code base is only about two hundreds lines, go ahead to have a look.
 [GPJDataDrivenTableView.m](https://github.com/gongpengjun/GPJDataDrivenTableView/tree/br_subclass_impl/GPJDataDrivenTableView/GPJDataDrivenTableView.m)

 Hope you enjoy it.